-GITKRAKEN Merge tool
+GITKRAKEN Merge tools

 Merge with foresight, not fear